mvolkmann/blog/src/indexeddb.md

 // This is called the first time a database is used
 // and again each time the version number changes. request.onupgradeneeded = event => {
+  // The event may be an instance of the IDBVersionChangeEvent interface
-  const db = request.result;
+  // and have the properties "oldVersion" and "newVersion". const db = request.result;
 };
 ```